kermitt2/grobid/doc/Deep-Learning-models.md

 Integration is realized via Java Embedded Python [JEP](https://github.com/ninia/jep), which uses a JNI of CPython.
 This integration is two times faster than the Tensorflow Java API and significantly faster than RPC serving (see [here](https://www.slideshare.net/FlinkForward/flink-forward-berlin-2017-dongwon-kim-predictive-maintenance-with-apache-flink).
 Additionally, it does not require to modify DeLFT as it would be the case with Py4J gateway (socket-based).

-There are currently no neural model for the segmentation and the fulltext models, because the input sequences for these models are too large for the current supported Deep Learning architectures.
-The problem would need to be formulated differently for these tasks or to use alternative DL architectures (with sliding window, etc.).
+There are currently no neural model for the fulltext models, because the input sequences for this model are too large for the current supported Deep Learning architectures.
+The problem would need to be formulated differently for this task or to use alternative DL architectures (with sliding window, etc.).

 Low-level models not using layout features (author name, dates, affiliations...) perform usually better than CRF and does not require a feature channel.
 When layout features are involved, neural models with an additional feature channel should be preferred (e.g. `BidLSTM_CRF_FEATURES` in DeLFT) to those without feature channel.